< Back to results

 Most employable students

-UNSW graduates are the most employable in the country^, thanks to hands-on work experience, our extensive industry connections and partnerships, and our thriving global alumni network.
-UNSW Law & Justice is ranked 1st in Australia and 15th globally for employer reputation*.
+Our students are recognised as the most employable students for six years in a row (Australian Financial Review (AFR) Top100 Future Leaders Awards, 2020-2025), thanks to our hands-on work experience, extensive industry connections and partnerships, and thriving global alumni network.
+UNSW Law & Justice is ranked #1 in Australia and #12 globally for employer reputation in law and legal studies (QS World University Rankings by Subject, 2025).
 Plus, UNSW Law & Justice's in-house careers service can help you maximise your job opportunities with interview preparation, resume and cover letter writing and a jobs board.

 End-to-end legal education